 - Nature Projected Images

-The club hosting Natex invites two panels of selectors to preside over the selection process which is conducted following a set of Rules and Guidelines as established by PSNZ.
+The club hosting the National Exhibition invites two panels of selectors to preside over the selection process which is conducted following a set of Rules and Guidelines as established by PSNZ.
 A number of trophies, medals and awards are given to the successful photographers to honour their work.

 Selectors: Members of the selection panel are announced at the time of calling for submissions of images.

-In 2017, The PSNZ Canon National Exhibition (Natex) is being organised by the Henderson Photographic Society in conjunction with the 65th PSNZ National Convention which is being hosted by Auckland Photographic Society.
+In 2018, The PSNZ Canon National Exhibition is being organised by the Dunedin Photographic Society in conjunction with the 66th PSNZ National Convention.

-PSNZ acknowledges the long standing support of Canon New Zealand with sponsorship of both Natex and the National Convention.
+PSNZ acknowledges the long standing support of Canon New Zealand with sponsorship of both National Exhibition and the National Convention.

 National Exhibition Awards

 The following trophies may be awarded, with ONE award being made to any one print or projected image.